Algebraic Cuntz-Krieger algebras: Introduction

-Many times in the literature, the conditions characterizing some analytic property of the graph $C^*$-algebra turned out to be exactly the same conditions characterizing the corresponding algebraic version of these properties.
-In this sense the Leavitt path algebra theory, it being more recent, has benefited from the inspiration that the graph $C^*$-algebra world provided.
-This is the case once more for the topic discussed in the current paper: the analytic results was given in \cite{AR} for the Cuntz-Krieger algebras, and we give here the algebraic analogue for the algebraic Cuntz-Krieger algebras.
-Some of the ideas in this paper are contained in \cite{AR}, but the proofs presented here differ from those of the analytic setting since some of the tools used in \cite{AR} are not available in algebraic setting.
+Many times in the literature, the conditions characterizing some analytic properties of the graph $C^*$-algebra turned out to be exactly the same conditions characterizing the corresponding algebraic version of these properties.
+In this sense the Leavitt path algebra theory, being more recent, has benefited from the inspiration that the graph $C^*$-algebra world provided.
+This is the case once more for the topic discussed in the current paper: the analytic results were given in \cite{AR} for the Cuntz-Krieger algebras, and we give here the algebraic analogue for algebraic Cuntz-Krieger algebras.
+Some of the ideas in this paper are contained in \cite{AR}.
 Theorem 3.12 of \cite{AR} says that, the graph $C^*$-algebra $C^*(E)$ is isomorphic to a Cuntz-Krieger algebra if and only if $C^*(E)$ is unital and $rank(K_0(C^*(E)))=rank(K_1(C^*(E)))$.
-In algebraic setting we prove slightly different theorem \ref{thm2}: Let $k$ be a field such that $rank(k^{\times})< \infty$.
-Then the Leavitt path algebra $L_k(E)$ is isomorphic to an algebraic Cuntz-Krieger algebra if and only if $L_k(E)$ is unital and $rank(K_1(L_k(E)))=(rank(k^{\times})+1)rank(K_0(L_k(E)))$.
+In algebraic setting we prove a slightly different theorem \ref{thm2}: "Let $k$ be a field such that $rank(k^{\times})< \infty$.
+Then the Leavitt path algebra $L_k(E)$ is isomorphic to an algebraic Cuntz-Krieger algebra if and only if $L_k(E)$ is unital and $rank(K_1(L_k(E)))=(rank(k^{\times})+1)rank(K_0(L_k(E)))$".
 We also show that the assumption $rank(k^{\times})< \infty$ is necessary.

 The paper is organized as follows.
 In Section 2 we give all the background information, definitions and basic properties of Leavitt path algebras that we need in this paper.